MotionEdge and Shutter Speed Prioritization

 If your impact frame looks like a smear instead of a sharp picture of the club, you're seeing motion blur.
 The clubhead is moving roughly 80–120 mph at impact, your hands cover several feet during the downswing in under half a second, and the camera's shutter has to be quick enough to freeze that motion in a single frame.

-By default the iPhone (and iPad) camera doesn't pick a shutter speed fast enough for that.
-It optimizes for clean, low-grain video — which is the right trade for most things you film, and the wrong trade for a golf swing.
-The good news is you can change it.
+Left to its own devices, the iPhone (and iPad) camera optimizes for clean, low-grain video — the right trade for most things you film, and the wrong one for a golf swing.
+MotionEdge's shutter-priority capture flips that trade for you automatically.

 The trade-off in one paragraph